Skip to content

 Rules

-We have two ways to control AI behavior to meet your needs: Personal Rules and Project Rules.
+CodeFlicker offers two ways to customize AI behavior: Personal Rules and Project Rules.

 Description